 Paratransit Service and Van Pool Provide transportation for people with mobility limitations; The service can be enjoyed by the EJ target populations not living in the EJ target areas.
-There might be problems with ride reservation /cancellation; Riders are sensitive to driver's comments and behavior.
-Very expensive to operate.
-Improve the ride reservation system; Provide appropriate training to both drivers and riders.
-Provide appropriate training to riders so that those who can will use the fixed route services instead.
-Pedestria n and Bicycle Projects/Features Addition of Pedestrian Amenities and / or Safety Provisions; Addition of Bike Routes to Existing Roads Improve quality of life, health and environment by encouraging people to use the bike/pedestrian facilities; Improve safety to pedestrians and bike riders; Provide an alternative to motor vehicles.
-"Bump-outs" and traffic calming measures make commercial deliveries difficult; Bike routes takes space for passing turning cars at intersections and reduce on-street parking.
-Need to come up with some original improvement plans to accommodate both motor vehicle traffic and bike/pedestrian usage.
+There might be problems with ride reservation /cancellation; Riders are sensitive to driver's comments and behavior; Very expensive to operate.
+Improve the ride reservation system; Provide appropriate training to both drivers and riders; Provide appropriate training to riders so that those who can will use the fixed route services instead.
+Pedestria n and Bicycle Projects/Features Addition of Pedestrian Amenities and / or Safety Provisions; Addition of Bike Routes to Existing Roads Predestrian Amenities nd / or Safetyand environment by encouraging people to use the bike/pedestrian facilities;calming to commerce difficult;Addition of Bike Routes to ExistingImprove safety to pedestrians and bike riders;Bike rour passing to Need to come up with some original improvement plans to accommodate both motor vehicle traffic and bike/pedestrian usage.
 Oth er Transportation Projects Multi-modal connections ITS improvements CMP strategies Enhance mobility and accessibility; Improve safety; Enhance system preservation and operational efficiency.
 Some ITS projects might be expensive to implement.
 Multi-modal incorporates transit stations and other modes; Have a comprehensive design before any ITS projects are implemented.